Skip to content

 1 #.foo 3 100 0.21340 0.21340 100 100

-Note that rows with an even depth level in column [;1] represent function summary entries and odd depth level rows are function line entries.
-Recursive functions will generate separate rows for each level of recursion.
+Rows with an even depth level in [;1] represent function summary entries; odd depth level rows are function line entries.
+Recursive functions generate separate rows for each level of recursion.

 Profile Data Entry Types

 The results of ⎕PROFILE 'data' and ⎕PROFILE 'tree' have two types of entries; function summary entries and function line entries.
 Function summary entries contain in the line number column, whereas function line entries contain the line number.
-Dfns line entries begin with 0 as they do not have a header line like traditional functions.
+Line entries for dfns start with 0 as, unlike tradfns, they do not have a header line.
 The timer data and timer call counts in function summary entries represent the aggregate of the function line entries plus any time spent that cannot be directly attributed to a function line entry.
-This could include time spent during function initialisation, etc.
+This could include time spent during function initialisation, and so on.

 Example